ayaz-ac/ayaz-ac.github.io/_posts/en/2025-01-05-la-dure-realite-des-saas.md

 That’s where the Minimal Viable Product (MVP) comes in.
 The concept is simple: it’s the minimal version of your product that includes only your core functionality.
 I emphasize on "core functionality" because we often tend to add more features than necessary.
 You must make an effort to reduce the scope of your features as much as possible.
 The fewer you have, the faster you can test and sell your idea.

-# Stepping Out of Your Comfort Zone with Marketing
+# Stepping out of your comfort zone with marketing
 It’s a well-known fact: developers are bad at marketing.
 What interests us as developers is diving into the code and deploying features.

 The reality is, no matter how many features you release, if no one hears about your product, you’ll make zero sales.
 Marketing is therefore essential to make your project known to your future customers.
 But as I mentioned earlier, most developers are not skilled in this area.